TedHusted/awake/awake.md/awake.md

 This time a pair of buttons appear.
 Noah clicks YES without hesitation.

 The next screen outlines the background check process.
 It is thorough, requiring Noah to authorize the use of his government-issued ID and professional records.
 He hesitates.
-Glancing up at the OASA APPROVED light, and then links “Continue.”
+Glancing up at the OSSA APPROVED light, and then links “Continue.”

 “We ensure authenticity for both parties, guaranteeing that your matches are legitimate, safe, and serious about forming real connections.”